-The Lee Parish Council has responded to the Boundary Commission’s consultation on the future structure of local government in Buckinghamshire, which proposes a reduction in the number of county councillors from 147 to 98 and a redrawing of ward boundaries.
+The Lee Parish Council has responded to the Boundary Commission’s initial consultation on the future structure of local government in Buckinghamshire, which proposes a reduction in the number of county councillors from 147 to 98 and a redrawing of ward boundaries.

 The Lee is part of the Chesham and Amersham constituency, represented since June 2021 by Sarah Green, MP (LibDem).